input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0018-align-be-fe-dev-releases.md

 that teams want to stabilize and test, preventing other work from being deployed and tested.

-2. **Version traceability**: When issues occur, it's difficult to identify which version caused the problem because deployments aren't tied to explicit release tags.
+2. **Version traceability**: When issues occur, it's difficult to identify which version caused the problem because deployments weren't tied to explicit release tags.

 3. **Test environment accessibility**: Alternative test environments exist but require manual setup and training, making them not straightforward for general use.